heladiofog/orders_api/README.md

 Clone the project in the first place

-_You only need a Mongo DB instance running locally or setting up a MondoDB Atlas URI._
+_You only need a Mongo DB instance running locally or setting up a MondoDB Atlas URI in an env variable named MONGO_URI._

 ## Install dependencies for the project:

 `npm install`

-## Run the project:
+## Run the project locally:

-`npm start`
+`npm run dev`

+## Pending:

+- Prepare for production
+- Testing

-## And That's all folks!
+## And That's all folks (by now)!